18F/join.tts.gsa.gov/pages/positions/coe-modernization-lead.md

 {% endif %}

 {% if page.info_sessions %}
+# Attend an information session
+Attend an information session to learn more about these roles, working at TTS, and our application process.
+Register for a session using the Eventbrite links below.
 {% for session in page.info_sessions %}
 - {{session.text}} info session, [{{session.date}} at {{session.time}}]({{session.link}})
 {% endfor %}